MuongKimhong/famiq/docs/src/introduction.md

 # What is Famiq?

-**Famiq** is a UI library wrapped around Bevy UI module by providing default widgets and a simple way to manage styles.
+**Famiq** is a UI library built on top of Bevy UI by providing default widgets and a simple way to manage styles.

 Instead of writing Rust code for styling, developers can define styles in a well known JSON file.
 These styles are then parsed into Bevy's native UI styles, significantly reducing boilerplate code.

+Built on top of Bevy UI, based on Bevy ECS.
+- Simple: follow Bevy's philosophy, widgets are just rust functions
+- Clean: a widget styles can be defined in JSON file, making code more cleaner
+- widgets: provide useful default widgets including button, modal, listview, and more
-Just like in `HTML/CSS`, you can provide styles to widget via either `id` or `classes`.
+- Flexible: just like in `HTML/CSS`, you can provide styles to widget via either `id` or `classes`

 ### Simple button
 ```rust